DataDog/dd-sdk-android/docs/configure_rum_android_sdk.md

 ### Enrich resources

-When [tracking resources automatically][6], you can provide a custom `RumResourceAttributesProvider` instance, allowing you to add custom attributes to each tracked network request.
-For example, if you want to track a network request's headers, you can create an implementation as follow, and pass it in the constructor of the `DatadogInterceptor`.
+When [tracking resources automatically][6], provide a custom `RumResourceAttributesProvider` instance to add custom attributes to each tracked network request.
+For example, if you want to track a network request's headers, create an implementation as follows, and pass it in the constructor of the `DatadogInterceptor`.

 {{< tabs >}}
 {{% tab "Kotlin" %}}